How to thrift skirts, as a man

 Rummage

 Enjoy the selection!
 There can be a lot, so practice scanning for colours or styles that interest you.
-Pay special attention to quality fabrics, like wool, cotton, or linen.
+Pay special attention to quality fabrics, like wool, cotton, and linen.

 Skirt #1?